charliereese/terra_boi/README.md

 ```
 rake terra_boi:generate_infra
 ```

+The above rake task will ask you some interactive questions, so stay close to your terminal!

+Expected rake task duration: ~20 minutes (provisioning AWS infrastructure takes a while).

 Note: the above rake task takes an optional argument for environments (e.g. `rake \"terra_boi:generate_infra[dev staging prod]\"`).
 Infrastructure environments default to staging and prod.